If you’re still using age range and income as primary ways to identify your target customers, it’s time to catch up to the real world.

 While marketers and advertisers have long utilized psychographics within their buyer persona development, having real-time access to these insights in great detail is relatively new.
 And only with the emerging intelligence capabilities can we now get full, in-depth analytics on the people we want to know about and apply them to the typical demographical data.

 Take millennials for example.
 Someone in the age range or gender target might be useful for targeting the right audiences.
 But if we also incorporate the kinds of activities, interests or opinions into the analysis, we can get a more accurate read on these consumers.

 If United Airlines decided it might be interested in targeting millennials with a new advertising campaign for example, they may first want to conduct some research.

 It might be important to consider that those in that age range have a negative view of United:

 Linguistics analysis shows that their most expressed terms about United deal with negative feelings regarding topics such as “incident”, “overhead bin”, “issue”, “investigation” and “animals.”

 These are all factors that we need to incorporate into our personas.
 Simply looking at age ranges, generations or gender won’t help here.
+United would need to make sure they know this audience's sentiment toward their brand before they did anything.
 Thus, going about our research and strategies by using the old standard demographics would be a mistake.